Devil-DevR/LibraryManagementSystem/README.md

-Sure!
-Here's a clean and simple `README.md` documentation for a **Book Management System** built with the **MERN stack** (MongoDB, Express, React, Node.js) that includes:

-- User authentication (login/register)
-- A protected dashboard
-- Book CRUD operations
-- MongoDB database integration

----

 ## 📚 Book Management System (MERN Stack)

 A full-stack Book Management System built with the MERN stack.
 Users can register, login, and manage a personal dashboard to **add, view, edit, or delete books**.
 Authentication is handled with **JWT**, and the UI is built in **React**.